This tutorial shows how to configure a virtual machine on Azure and use it to host Buddy On-Premises.

-NOTE: If you’re planning to run heavy workloads on your instance we recommend assigning at least 8GB of RAM.
-You can read more about the system requirements of Buddy Enterprise here.
+If you’re planning to run heavy workloads on your instance, we recommend assigning at least 8GB of RAM.
+Read more about system requirements of Buddy On-Premises.

-Buddy requires the Docker Engine to run.
-SSH to your Azure VM and follow the Docker installation instructions at https://docs.docker.com/engine/installation/linux/ubuntu.
+Buddy requires the Docker Engine and Docker Compose to run.
+Connect to your Azure VM and follow the installation instructions:

-- By default Buddy installs in your HOME directory.
-You can change the storage path for databases, repositories, and settings in the [configuration settings]/on-premises/solving-problems/low-storage)
+HOME directory.
+You can change the storage path for databases, repositories, and settings using the CLI.